CtrlK

 Progressive Disclosure

-The content is a long monolithic file (~200 lines of YAML examples) that could benefit from splitting advanced patterns (Terraform, security scanning, dynamic pipelines) into separate referenced files.
-The Related Skills section provides some cross-references, but the main content lacks clear navigation structure for its substantial length.
+The content is a long monolithic file (~200 lines of YAML examples) that would benefit from splitting advanced patterns (Terraform, security scanning, dynamic pipelines) into separate referenced files.
+The Related Skills section at the end provides some navigation, but the main body could be better organized with a quick-start overview pointing to detailed sub-documents.

 2 / 3